Many or all companies we feature compensate us. Compensation and editorial

 SourceCustomer ratingNumber of reviews

-Trustpilot’s broad user base and open feedback system offer a diverse range of opinions.
 The Better Business Bureau, renowned for its focus on ethical business practices and complaint resolution, grants loanDepot an A+ accreditation, suggesting responsiveness and reliability.
-Google reviews, accessible and widely used, further affirm loanDepot’s reputation.

-These reviews are not just about the HELOC product, but they offer valuable insights into loanDepot’s overall practices, particularly regarding customer service and transparency.
+The above reviews are not specific to the company’s HELOC and home equity loan products.
+They offer valuable insights into loanDepot’s overall practices, particularly regarding customer service and transparency.

 • Email: [email protected]